Research Associates in Federated and Adversarial Machine Learning

 - Bayesian inference.

-Research Assistant applicants will have a Master’s degree (or equivalent) in an area pertinent to the subject area, i.e., Computing or Engineering.
-Research Associate applicants will have a PhD degree (or equivalent) in an area pertinent to the subject area, i.e., Computing or Engineering.
+You should have or be close to completion of a PhD degree (or equivalent) in an area pertinent to the subject area, i.e., Computing or Engineering.

 You must have excellent verbal and written communication skills, enjoy working in collaboratively and be able to organise your own work with minimal supervision and prioritise work to meet deadlines.
 Preference will be given to applicants with a proven research record and publications in the relevant areas, including in prestigious machine learning and security journals and conferences.